Facial Identification Subcommittee

 Qualifications:

-In addition to the aforementioned training requirements, facial reviewers and examiners would benefit from prior experience in comparison forensics (e.g. latent or tenprint examination, footwear, etc.).
-Skilled practitioners in this discipline should be devoting at least half of their full-time duties to facial comparison.
+In addition to the aforementioned training requirements, facial reviewers and facial examiners would benefit from prior experience in comparison forensics (e.g. latent or tenprint examination, footwear, video analytics, etc.).
+Skilled practitioners in this discipline should be devoting at least half of their full-time duties to Facial Identification.

 Certification: